joey3001/first-friday-project/README.md

 # My first friday project

-#### this application tells you a little bit about me and links to some of the other projects I've done.
+#### This application tells you a little bit about me and links to some of the other projects I've done.

 #### By Joseph Nero